breylaude/blog/_posts/2023-12-02-enterprise-it-security-hypocrisy.md

 comments: true
 ---

 I've been debuging issue with some clients.
-We recently updated how our virtual camer works on MacOS.
+We recently updated how our virtual camera works on MacOS.
 Before we use the **DAL interface** and now switched to the more secure system extension. **DAL** works more like how Windows implements virtual camera using **Direct Show**.

 The system loads a dynamic library into apps that wants to use it.
 There are obvious problems, any **DAL plugin** can execute arbitrary code at that point.
 Including reading the process's memory and steal confidential information.
 Also, since **DAL** is executing as another app, you need a `daemon` to transport video frames from source to destination.